sumit03guha/ChampBot/README.md

 # ChampBot
 A discord bot.

-A discord bot made with the purpose of sending random unique motivational quotes to the users each time they call for it.
+A discord bot made with the purpose of sending random unique motivational quotes to the users each time they call for it, with the prefix "$".

 The source of the quotes is - https://zenquotes.io/